connexcs/docs/docs/customer/routing.md

 + **Max Duration**: Set the maximum amount of time (in seconds) that the call will be allowed to exist before being terminated, typically in the case of a missed `BYE`.

 !!! info "Call Timeouts"
     A VoIP call is stateful, even though its protocol is stateless.
-This means that both sides of the conversation have to be told when to finish the call.
+This means that both sides of the conversation must be told when to finish the call.
 They do this with a BYE message.
 If the BYE message goes missing, the call will continue forever.
     Max Duration is a method for setting up **Missing BYE Protection**.
 Another method is by using a **SIP Ping** to determine when the connection has timed out.
 This sends a SIP packet to the remote end of the conversation roughly every 30 seconds.
 This checks to see if the other side is still aware of an ongoing conversation.
 If it is not received back, or is told that the conversation is not active, then it shuts off the call. **RTP Time-out:** is another way to check for an active call based on whether audio is passing.
 If there is no audio passing for a pre-set interval, our RTP array will notify the switch and instruct it to terminate the call.
 This won't work if RTP Mode is set to direct.

 !!!
 Warning "Asterisk pings"